freshbitsweb/laravel-cart-manager/README.md

 ### Database Driver

-Databse driver stores the cart data in 2 tables: `carts` and `cart_items`.
+Database driver stores the cart data in 2 tables: `carts` and `cart_items`.
 You can also remove stale data by running `ClearCartDataCommand`.

 Using this driver allows you to store cart data on server and customer can be displayed the same cart across channels i.e. Mobile app, website, etc.